 - · the Associate of Science

-- · the Associate of Arts
+- the Associate of Arts

 - · the Associate of Applied Science or

 - · the Certificate

-Candidates eligible for graduation should complete a Graduation Application in the Welcome Center or the Admissions & Records Office located in the Student Services Building.
-It is preferred that the Graduation Application be completed within the first two weeks of the semester/term in which the candidate plans to graduate.
+Candidates eligible for graduation should complete a Graduation Application at www.
+VictoriaCollege.edu/Graduation.
+It is preferred that the Graduation Application be completed within the first two weeks of the semester/ term in which the candidate plans to graduate.
 The highest honor (GPA) graduate(s) for an Associate Degree as well as the highest honor (GPA) graduate(s) for a Certificate will be recognized during the commencement ceremony.
 Graduation with honors is noted on the official student transcript.